TTteam1/proyectoteam1/README.md

 ## Planificacion

+* AWS infrastructure High Availability and High Scaling
+* Internet Gateway
+* Nat Gateway
+* Elastic IP
+* Route tables for NatGateway
+* Route for the two Natgateway
+* Associate the route tables to subnets

 * Create the SG for instance
 * Create the SG for instance in subnet private
 * Create the SG for ALB